-This post was most recently updated on May 14th, 2019.Reading Time: 3 minutes.
+This post was most recently updated on November 14th, 2022.2 min read.

 This article describes an error situation that you might run into in Modern SharePoint, where you cannot take a page into edit mode anymore.
 You only get a strangely generic error message with a kinda weird failed request in the console.
 But, of course, there’s a fix – and an easy one at that!